taivlam/research-project-2018-2019/README.md

 The upload of this project serves two purposes:

 1. To be an easy to browse location of my research project to share in the future, and
-2. To preserve my work, because I find myself relearning the lesson of backing up my files when I don't have a complete backup.
+2. To preserve my work, because I find myself always relearning the lesson of backing up my files when I don't have a complete backup.

 ## Description

-(I will add a tiny bit more to describe the project and presentation...)
+This computational mathematical physics research project was completed between 2019-2019 and was done to fulfill a physics research project for credit.
+This research project also satisfied the Honors Thesis requirement for the Honors College, which culimated with an in-person presentation.

+The research project is titled, "Classification of Pseudo-cuspidal Points for Integrable Systems with Delta-Potential," and the abstract is as follows (with some loss of LaTeX math formatting):

+> For exactly solvable quantum integrable systems with delta potential, we use the language of kaleidoscopes to classify the fully determined stable solutions, which we call pseudo-cupsidal points, for any finite Coxeter group *G*, using an algorithm.
+The algorithm is written in SageMath and the pseudo-cupsidal points for Coxeter group types A<sub>1</sub> , C<sub>2</sub> , and F<sub>4</sub> are classified as test cases for the algorithm.

 ### The Time Capsule Nature of This Project